-The customer must provide metering secondary conductors, leaving 8 ft of wire in the current transformer enclosure and 2 ft of wire in the socket enclosure.
+The customer must provide metering secondary conductors, leaving 8 feet of wire (from the top front edge of the enclosure door on the hinged side) in the current transformer enclosure and 2 feet of wire in the socket enclosure.

-Exception: City Light will provide the metering secondary conductors when the socket is within 10 ft of the current transformer enclosure.
+Exception: City Light will provide the metering secondary conductors when the socket is within 10 feet of the current transformer enclosure.

-All secondary conduit runs over 75 ft must have prior approval by the City Light Technical Metering Unit.
-Conduit runs beyond 250 ft are not permitted.
+All secondary conduit runs over 75 feet must have prior approval by the City Light Technical Metering Unit.
+Conduit runs beyond 250 feet are not permitted.